wnfs-wg/spec/spec/private-wnfs.md

 ### 3.1.1 Node Headers

 Node headers MUST be encrypted with the key derived from the node's skip ratchet: the "content key".
 Headers MUST NOT grant access to other versions of the associated node.
 Node headers are in kernel space and MUST NOT be user writable.
-Refer to the section [Pointers & Keys](#323-pointers--keys) for more detail.
+Refer to [Pointers & Keys](#323-pointers--keys) for more detail.

 ### 3.1.2 Node Metadata